-We will continue to closely monitor our ARS investments, as the liquidity of such marketable securities available-for-sale could impact our ability to fund our operations if we are unable to liquidate such securities or otherwise obtain capital to fund our operations.
-In the event that the credit crisis continues to worsen and the ARS market remains illiquid, we may not be able to recover the full value of our ARS investments should we determine it is necessary to liquidate any such securities.
-Further, in such event we may not be able to borrow the maximum available amount under the ARS loan or, if we have borrowed the maximum available amount, maintain such loan outstanding.
+We will continue to monitor closely our ARS investments, as the liquidity of such securities could impact our ability to fund our operations if we are unable to liquidate such securities, otherwise unable to obtain capital to fund our operations or UBS demands full or partial payment of the ARS Loan.
+In the event that the credit crisis continues or worsens and the ARS market remains illiquid, we may not be able to recover the full value of our ARS investments should we determine it is necessary to liquidate any such securities.
+Further, in such event we may not be able to borrow the maximum available amount under the ARS Loan or, if we have borrowed the maximum available amount, maintain such loan outstanding.

-Net cash used in operating activities decreased to \$17.3 million for the nine months ended September 30, 2008 from \$38.7 million for the nine months ended September 30, 2007.
-The decrease was primarily due to a reduction in spending on research and development on certain of our product development programs, as we focused our resources on the development of our prioritized product candidates, MN-221 and MN-166.
-Net cash provided by investing activities for the nine months ended September 30, 2008 was \$21.6 million and primarily consisted of the sale of certain of our ARS.
-Net cash provided by financing activities was less than \$0.1 million for the nine months ended September 30, 2008 and primarily consisted of cash receipts from the purchase of common stock under our employee stock purchase program.
+Net cash used in operating activities decreased to \$4.6 million for the three months ended March 31, 2009 from \$7.4 million for the three months ended March 31, 2008.
+The decrease was primarily due to a reduction in spending on research and development due to the completion of the Phase II clinical trial for MN-166 in the second quarter of 2008.
+No cash was provided by or used for investing activities for the three months ended March 31, 2009, as compared to \$16.8 million provided by investing activities for the three months ended March 31, 2008.
+The decrease was primarily due to the illiquidity of the ARS market.
+Net cash provided by financing activities was \$18.1 million for the three months ended March 31, 2009, as compared to less than \$0.1 million for the three months ended March 31, 2008.
+This increase was due to the amounts borrowed under the ARS Loan.

 We have consumed substantial amounts of capital since our inception.
-We do not have any material commitments for capital expenditures, and we believe that our existing cash, cash equivalents and marketable securities as of September 30, 2008 will be sufficient to fund our anticipated operating requirements, at a minimum, through September 30, 2009.
-We may require significant additional financing in the future to fund our operations.
+We do not have any material commitments for capital expenditures and our current cash, cash equivalents and the ARS Loan are our principal sources of liquidity.
+At March 31, 2009, we believe that our existing cash and cash equivalents, net of the ARS Loan, will be sufficient to fund our anticipated operating requirements, at a minimum, through March 31, 2010, including all of our planned research and development activities.
+We anticipate that we may require additional funding in the future to fund our operations and intended research and development activities.

-Our future uses and capital requirements will depend on, and could increase significantly as a result of, many factors, including but not limited to the following:
+Our future uses and capital requirements will depend on, and could increase significantly as a result of, many factors, including the following:

-- · progress in, and the costs of, our ongoing and planned clinical trials and other research and development activities; - the scope, prioritization and number of our product development programs; - our obligations under our license agreements, pursuant to which we may be required to make future milestone payments upon the achievement of various milestones related to clinical, regulatory or commercial events; - our ability to establish and maintain strategic collaborations, including licensing and other arrangements; - the time and costs involved in obtaining regulatory approvals; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of our product candidates; - the costs of establishing, or contracting for, sales and marketing capabilities and commercialization activities if we obtain regulatory clearances to market our product candidates; and - the costs associated with any litigation.
+- progress of our clinical trials and other research and development activities, including expenses to support the clinical development of MN-221 for the treatment of acute exacerbations of asthma and milestone payments that may become payable to Kissei Pharmaceutical Co., Ltd., or Kissei Pharmaceutical, based on the progress of such product development program; - our ability to establish and maintain strategic collaborations, including licensing and other arrangements; - the scope, prioritization and number of our product development programs; - the time and costs involved in obtaining regulatory approvals; - · the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - · the costs of securing manufacturing arrangements for clinical and commercial production of our product candidates; - the costs of establishing sales and marketing capabilities and commercialization activities if we obtain regulatory clearances to market our product candidates; and - the extent to which we may in-license, acquire or invest in other indications, products, technologies and businesses.